geopm/geopm/service/docs/source/GEOPM_CXX_MAN_CircularBuffer.3.rst

   Returns a constant reference to the value from the buffer.
   Accesses the contents of the circular buffer at a particular *index*.
-  There are two kinds of valid indices: positive and negative ones.

   * Valid positive indices range from ``0`` to ``size-1``.